shredthaGNAR/list-of-my-starred-repos/README.md

 * [tangledhelix/toggleAirport](https://github.com/tangledhelix/toggleAirport): Toggle Airport power based on presence of wired ethernet
 * [hugo-toha/toha](https://github.com/hugo-toha/toha): A Hugo theme for personal portfolio
 * [RealRaven2000/ToneQuilla](https://github.com/RealRaven2000/ToneQuilla): ToneQuilla 1.1.1 - Adds a new action to Thunderbird mail filters to allow playing a particular sound when the filter matches.
 Also includes several sample sound files - original project by R. Kent James
+* [tanaikech/ToolsForMCPServer](https://github.com/tanaikech/ToolsForMCPServer): The Gemini CLI confirmed that the MCP server built with Google Apps Script (GAS), a low-code platform, offers immense possibilities.
+If you've created snippets for GAS, these could be revitalized and/or leveraged in new ways by using them as the MCP server.
+The Gemini CLI and other MCP clients will be useful in achieving this.
 * [JimmyLaurent/torrent-search-api](https://github.com/JimmyLaurent/torrent-search-api): Yet another node torrent scraper (supports iptorrents, torrentleech, torrent9, torrentz2, 1337x, thepiratebay, Yggtorrent, TorrentProject, Eztv, Yts, LimeTorrents)
 * [r12habh/Torrent-To-Google-Drive-Downloader](https://github.com/r12habh/Torrent-To-Google-Drive-Downloader): Simple notebook to stream torrent files to Google Drive using Google Colab and python3.
 * [TheBeastLT/torrentio-scraper](https://github.com/TheBeastLT/torrentio-scraper): None